Maseno School: Maseno School today

 Most of the old structures built in the early 20th century still stand to-date even though a number of new modern ones have since been put up to keep up with the times and handle the burgeoning student population.

 The school's dormitories are currently named after notable personalities in the country as well as alumni and former head teachers.
 A famous alumni, the late Festo Habakkuk Olang', the first African archbishop of the Anglican Church of Kenya, is remembered with the presence of Olang' House in the school.
 Kenya's slain Foreign Affairs minister Dr Robert Ouko also has a dormitory named after him, Ouko House.

 Previously, the school's dormitories had been named after the CMS missionaries who had pioneered the school, including the white principals.
 For example, the missionary work of Archdeacon Walter Edwin Owen is immortalised in the school with the presence of Owen House.
 Ugandan Anglican evangelist Apolo Kivebulaya had a dormitory named after him that would later be known as Mayor House.
 As did Bishop Heywood and Bishop Alfred Robert Tucker.

 The school routinely has a good showing in the Kenya Certificate of Secondary Education (KCSE) nationwide and is consistently ranked highly in its various categories: as a public school and as a national school.

-In recent years, the school has had to grapple with a surging student population and has seen a high number of candidates enrol for national exams as well as similarly high numbers of form one admissions.

 The school's sponsor, the Anglican Church of Kenya, is represented on the school's board of management by the Bishop of Maseno South Diocese.
 Day-to-day, the bishop is represented in the school by the school chaplain.

 The school hosts one of the most prestigious mathematics contests in the country every year.

-The school has a vibrant alumni community that gives back through the Maseno Old Boys Association (MOBA) and has been involved in various charitable causes as well as infrastructure development.
+School alumni can join the Maseno Old Boys Association (MOBA) and has been involved in various charitable causes as well as infrastructure development.

 The current Principal is Peter Owino, formerly of Baringo National School.
 Owino took over from Andrew Buop who was posted to the United States to serve in the country's diplomatic mission as an education attache.